 Knee osteoarthritis is not difficult to diagnose as this has signs and symptoms that can easily be detected.
 As its level progresses, these symptoms get worse over time as well.

 Knee Pain: Pain in the knee is the first thing being experienced.
 A mild pain in the joint must not be disregarded as the pain tends to develop fast, in most cases.
 The pain usually occurs when doing normal activities like kneeling, walking through the stairs or simply standing up from sitting or squatting.
-There are also cases when the pain is felt after your leg has been inactive or in a stand by position from quite a while like from sleeping in just one position the whole night.
+There are also cases when the pain is felt after your leg has been inactive or in a standby position from quite a while like from sleeping in just one position the whole night.
 If the pain becomes very disturbing, especially during cold weather or while sleeping, then most probably, you are stricken by it.
+However, for the mild pain, you may opt for pain relief cream such as Irwin Naturals 3 In 1 Joint Formula.

 Tenderness: We mentioned earlier that knee osteoarthritis is caused by inflammation of the joints.
 This inflammation is reflected to knee tenderness in some cases.
 This can be physically observed through swelling in the knee after a long time of being inactive.
 If there is tenderness when putting even a light pressure on it, then the disease is already showing the symptoms to you.